scala/scala-jenkins-infra/doc/maintenance.md

 ## Monitoring disk space

+We should always have at least 10G or so free on all nodes.
 A member of the Scala team should check the free disk space numbers on all nodes about every 3 to 4 days.
-We should always have at least 10G free on all nodes.
+(Better yet, automate it.
+And if there is a chronic space problem, address the cause.)

 A quick way to keep an eye on disk space is by visiting https://scala-ci.typesafe.com/computer/.
 You'll need to launch